Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 - [SDS-Framework](https://github.com/RobertRostohar/SDS-Framework) for recording, analyzing, and playback of data streams.
 - [CMSIS-DSP compute graph](https://github.com/ARM-software/CMSIS-DSP) that allows to optimize data flows between DSP and ML algorithms.

+## Working with Layers

+The following section explains how to operate with layers.